MateusClepf/gift-voucher-validation/README.md

 docker logs [container_name]
 ```

-With this comprehensive logging system, you can easily track requests from the frontend through the worker to the backend and diagnose any issues that arise.
+The backend logging system helps you track API requests, monitor validation patterns, and diagnose any issues that arise.

 ## Docker Setup (Recommended)